gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The new [`BuildInvocations` Tooling API model type](javadoc/org/gradle/tooling/model/gradle/BuildInvocations.html) provides information about the possible ways to invoke the build.

 It provides the invokable tasks of a project, and importantly also its applicable task _selectors_.
-A task selector effectively refers to all of the tasks of a project and its children of the same name.
+A task selector effectively refers to all of the tasks with a given name in a project and its child projects.
 For example, it is common in a multi project build for all projects to have a `build` task.
-Invoking the build via the Tooling API with the `build` task _selector_ would effectively build the entire multi project build.
+Invoking the build via the Tooling API with the `build` task _selector_ would run the `build` task in every project, effectively building the entire multi project build.
-In contrast, Invoking the build with the `build` _task_ would only build the root project (or which ever project is being targeted).
+In contrast, invoking the build with the `build` _task_ would only build the root project (or which ever project is being targeted).

 This new capability makes it easier for integrators to provide more powerful interfaces for invoking Gradle builds.